Zvitko/Zvitko/README.md

 ### Here is What I'm Working On! 👋

 - 🔭 I’m currently working on ...
 All things Java!
+Currently studying to take the OCA Java SE 8 Programmer exam.
 - 🌱 I’m currently learning ...
 Core Java / Spring Tool Suite
 - 👯 I’m looking to collaborate on ...
 STS
 - 🤔 I’m looking for help with ...
 AWS